 I can’t back up because there’s not enough space in iCloud

-Let’s start with the most common problem: most likely you can’t make a backup with iCloud, because you don’t have enough iCloud storage.
+Let’s start with the most common problem: you can’t back up to iCloud because you don’t have enough iCloud storage.

 By default, Apple generously (sarcasm alert!) gives you 5 GB of free space in iCloud.
-But most often this is not enough to back up the contents of the entire iPhone, including photos, videos, messages etc. What solution does Apple offer?
+Most often this is not enough to back up the contents of the entire iPhone, including photos, videos, messages etc. What solution does Apple offer?
 Pay for additional iCloud space!

 But first, it will be useful to find out how much space your next backup will take and how much iCloud storage space is still available to you.

-On iOS 11 or later: go to Settings > Your name > iCloud > Manage Storage > Backups.
+On iOS 11 and above: go to Settings > Your name > iCloud > Manage Storage > Backups.

 On iOS 10.3: go to Settings > Your name > iCloud > iCloud Storage > Manage Storage.

-Here’s how to find how much space in iCloud storage you have:
+Here’s how to check how much free space in iCloud storage you have: